keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 even if they are using different deployment tools.
 And it can capture metrics from multiple data sources using multiple data platforms.
-With KLT implmented on your cluster, you can easily monitor what is happening during a deployment into your Kuberenetes cluster, and quickly get data to help you understand issues such as why a deployment took so long or why it failed.
+With KLT deployed on your cluster, you can easily monitor what is happening during a deployment into your Kuberenetes cluster, and quickly get data to help you understand issues such as why a deployment took so long or why it failed.